-In the paper we will be using the {\em Tits boundary} $\tits X$ of the symmetric space $X$ and the incidence geometry interpretation of $\tits X$.
-The Tits boundary $\tits X$ is a metric bipartite graph whose vertices are labelled {\em lines} and {\em planes}, these are the elements of $\F_1$ and $\F_2$ respectively.
+In the paper we will be using the the incidence geometry interpretation of $\tits X$, the Tits boundary of the symmetric space of the group $G=O(n,2)$.
+The Tits boundary $\tits X$ (as a spherical building) has the structure of a metric bipartite graph whose vertices are labelled {\em lines} and {\em planes}, these are the elements of $\F_1$ and $\F_2$ respectively.
 Two vertices $L\in \F_1$ and $p\in \F_2$ are connected by an edge iff the line $L$ is contained in the plane $p$.
 The edges of this bipartite graph have length $\pi/4$.
 We refer the reader to \cite{Brown}, \cite{Garrett} and \cite{Tits}.

-The group $G$ acts transitively on the set of edges of $\tits X$ and we can identify the quotient $\tits X/G$ with $\simod$, the {\em model spherical chamber} of $\tits X$.
+The group $G$ acts simply transitively on the set of edges of $\tits X$ and we can identify the quotient $\tits X/G$ with $\simod$, the model spherical chamber of $\tits X$.
 Thus $\simod$ is a circular segment of the length $\pi/4$.
 This segment has two vertices, one of which we denote $\taumod$, this is the one which is the projection of $\F_1$.
-The flag manifold $\F_1$ is the quotient $G/P_L$, where $P_L$ is the stabilizer of an isotropic line $L$ in $G$; this flag manifold is $n$-dimensional.
+The flag-manifold $\F_1$ is the quotient $G/P_L$, where $P_L$ is the stabilizer of an isotropic line $L$ in $G$; this flag-manifold is $n$-dimensional.

 Recall that two vertices of $\tits X$ are opposite iff they are within Tits distance $\pi$ from each other.
-In terms of the incidence geometry of the vector space $(V,q)$, two lines $L, \hat L\in \F_1$ are opposite iff that they span the plane $\span(L, \hat L)$ in $V$ such that the restriction of $q$ to $\span(L, \hat L)$ is nondegenerate, necessarily of the type $(1,1)$.
+In terms of the incidence geometry of the vector space $(V,q)$, two lines $L, \hat L\in \F_1$ are opposite iff the restriction of $q$ to $\span(L, \hat L)$ is nondegenerate, necessarily of the type $(1,1)$.
 Two lines $L, L'\in \F_1$ are within Tits distance $\pi/2$ iff they span an isotropic plane in $V$.